Scrap metal merchants in Leicestershire.

-Ferrous and non ferrous
+Ferrous and non-ferrous.

 All scrap metals will be collected and processed at our waste management centre in Loughborough.

-TBD Morris Recycling is an Authorised Treatment Facility (ATF) for end of life vehicles; in addition we can cater for the disposal and recycling of vehicle tyres.
+We are an Authorised Treatment Facility (ATF) for end of life vehicles; in addition we can cater for the disposal and recycling of vehicle tyres.

 Recycling fridges, freezers, cookers, washing machines and dishwashers are normally known as ‘white goods’.